cdrpro/cdrpro.github.io/_macros/en/cardgenerator-docker.md

 ## Overview

-Docker CardGenerator allows you to create and place a large number of barcodes and text in CorelDRAW.
+Docker CardGenerator allows you to create and place a large number of barcodes, qr codes and text in CorelDRAW.
-The nearest plans are to add support of QR codes and images, as well as expand the list of barcode types.
+The nearest plans are to add support of images, as well as expand the list of barcode types.

 ### Supported types: